Gujarat National Law University: Legal Incubation Centre

-The law school has a specialized incubation centre to mentor law graduates aiming to be legal entrepreneurs.
+The law school has a specialised incubation centre to mentor law graduates aiming to be legal entrepreneurs.
 In a bid to instil business skills to start a legal venture, the law school has set centre on the lines on top B-schools.
 It is the first legal incubation centre of its kind in India.
 It will give an opportunity to two GNLU graduates at a time to become initial incubates as it aims to create jobs, train entrepreneurs, have innovative start-ups, legal firms, and companies.
 The incubation centre will be started with Rs 10 lakh to create physical infrastructure such as office space, provide seed funds apart from others to promote entrepreneurship in the knowledge-driven profession.

 Legal History Museum

-The Indian Legal History Museum housed at GNLU is aiming to represent the development of civilization in India by exhibiting artefacts of legal heritage.
+The Indian Legal History Museum housed at GNLU is aiming to represent the development of civilisation in India by exhibiting artefacts of legal heritage.
 It is the first legal history museum in India.
 The museum is divided into three floors, each floor designed in chronological sequence to trace and learn the legal systems of various time lines.
-It showcases the legal historical contents from the Indus valley civilization to the Dynasties of Mauryan, Gupta, Shunga, Barhut, Khstrapa, Ganga, Vijaynagar, Palav, Chola, Pala and the Sultanate era.
+It showcases the legal historical contents from the Indus valley civilisation to the Dynasties of Mauryan, Gupta, Shunga, Barhut, Khstrapa, Ganga, Vijaynagar, Palav, Chola, Pala and the Sultanate era.
 The first floor has exhibits covering the legal history of 14th-18th century CE.
 The exhibition showcases the later medieval period by depicting various Mughal era and company era texts and icons of Law and Justice.
 The second floor exhibits the legal history contents from the 19th century CE till date.
 On the third floor, there is a miniature form of the courtroom of the Supreme Court of India, and a section ‘Around the world’, depicting salient features of the legal systems in different noteworthy countries.
 The Museum uses all interactive devices to make the visiting experience a learning with entertainment one.
 The museum also has a reception area with a clock-room and a museo-shop, along with the original certificate of Sardar Patel's admission to the bar at Lincoln's Inn.

 Research

-Research centres present at GNLU, function in niche areas of economy for the dissemination of specialized knowledge and professional excellence.
+Research centres present at GNLU, function in niche areas of economy for the dissemination of specialised knowledge and professional excellence.